VP for Finance

 - Dean of the graduate school

-- One staff representative from the staff council board
+- Two staff representative from the staff council board

 The planning, budgeting and assessment committee will be supported by the following individuals:

 - Director of admission

 - Director of institutional research and assessment

 - Second Friday of December: Capital Budget Requests Submitted to VPs

 - Second Friday of January: VP Capital Priority List Submitted to VPFA

 - Last Friday of January: PBAC Reviews and Approves Capital Budget

 - First Friday of February: Operational KAP Requests Submitted to VPs